p4-team/ctf/2018-07-21-ctfzone-quals/web_mmorpg/README.md

 ```

 There is a hardening which targets exactly what we wanted to do - using HTTP request with injected headers to smuggle SMTP commands.
-The way to bypass this was to use `https` instead of `http`, because in such case the initial part of the request will actually be encrypted, and SMTP will ignore it, and the URL will be in plaintext so the server will receive nice set of SMTP commands.
+The way to bypass this was to use `https` instead of `http`, because in such case the initial part of the request will actually be encrypted, and SMTP will ignore it, and the Host will be in plaintext so the server will receive nice set of SMTP commands.
 So is we instead send:

 ```